-This excerpt of my book Street Cop is from Chapter Two: The Police Academy.
-If you like the excerpt, check it out, along with the rest of my books!
+Even after being retired for almost ten years, I still get questions about my police career.
+Here is a free excerpt of my book Street Cop.
+This is from Chapter Two: The Police Academy.
+If you enjoy it, check it out, along with the rest of my books!

 People have asked me over the years if they teach you how to fight in the Police Academy.
 My standard answer has always been, “They teach you just enough to get hurt.”
 In other words, if you don’t know how to fight and defend yourself to begin with, the little bit you get in the Police Academy is not really going to help you.
 The training is much better today, with an emphasis on ground fighting, use of pressure points and learning how to strike properly.